SdcBartram/BartramLibraryProject/ReadMe.md

 # Library Project

-I attended a Data and SQL course with Code First Girls, sponsored by Cognizant Foundation.
+In 2022, I attended a Data and SQL course with Code First Girls, sponsored by Cognizant Foundation.

 A requirement of the course was to complete a SQL project.